b0mbays/ha-pi-continuously-cast/README.md

 ## How does it work?

 The project uses [CATT](https://github.com/skorokithakis/catt) (cast all the things) to cast the dashboard to your Chromecast compatible device.
 Home Assistant does offer an in-built casting option but I found this to be unreliable for me and I couldn't get it working properly without paying for a Nabu Casu subscription...
 Instead, I wanted to host HA externally myself for free. (well, $1 p/year).
-The guide I used it [here](https://www.makeuseof.com/secure-home-assistant-installation-free-ssl-certificate/?newsletter_popup=1) and I bought a domain for $1 from [here](https://gen.xyz/).
+The guide I used is [here](https://www.makeuseof.com/secure-home-assistant-installation-free-ssl-certificate/?newsletter_popup=1) and I bought a domain for $1 from [here](https://gen.xyz/).

 HA-Cast is intended to be ran as a system service on a Linux box.
 I'm running it on a Raspberry Pi Zero, but any Linux box should do.
+This service will then iterate over your devices defined inside the config.yaml file every 10 seconds checking the 'status' of each device.
+We check the status using [CATT](https://github.com/skorokithakis/catt) and will only cast the dashboard if no media is playing or the dashboard is already being casted.
+This means that any spotify/youtube sessions won't be interupted, and when you end the "playing" session with "Hey Google, Stop" the dashboard will return.

 ## Requirements: